ily9000/Kaggle_AirBnB/scripts/cv_results/README.md

 		- param['eta'] = 0.20, param['max_depth'] = 6, param['subsample'] = .5, param['col_sample_bytree'] = .6, nrounds = 35
 	3. 'train_err2.p', 'validate_err2.p'
 		- Repeated above but ran with eta = .05, and for nrounds = 200.
+		- Was only done for one month.
+	4. Let's stop truncating the age at 100.
+		-month to month CV on sessions data:

+####actions_e20/
+This model contains all the sessions features from the previous model but we also include all action which have unique action type and action detail.
+The action must be found in both the training set and test set.